chengongpp/go-optimization-guide/docs/02-networking/bench-and-load.md

 ### Identifying CPU Bottlenecks

-Network-heavy apps frequently encounter CPU bottlenecks under sustained high loads.
-Profiling helps uncover these critical points:
+Networked applications often hit CPU limits first when pushed under sustained load.
+Profiling helps surface where time is actually being spent and what’s getting in the way.

 #### What to Look For
-- Throughput Plateau with Increasing Latency: Indicates CPU bottlenecks handling network requests.
-- Scheduler and Concurrency Issues (`runtime.schedule`, `mcall`): Excessive scheduling overhead due to numerous goroutines handling network connections.
+- Latency Rising While Throughput Stalls: A sign the CPU is saturated, often from request processing or serialization overhead.
+- Scheduler Overhead (runtime.schedule, mcall): Too many goroutines can overwhelm the scheduler, especially when each connection gets its own handler.
-- Lock Contention on Network Resources: Frequent locking on shared network resources or blocking channel operations hindering concurrency.
+- Lock Contention: Repeated locking on shared network state or blocking channel operations slows down throughput and limits parallelism.

-Example: Profiling revealing significant CPU time spent in TLS handshake routines might necessitate asynchronous or optimized handshake handling.
+For example, if profiling shows excessive time spent in TLS handshake routines, the fix might involve moving handshakes off the hot path or reducing handshake frequency with connection reuse.

-**Why This Matters:** Addressing CPU bottlenecks directly improves scalability, enabling network-intensive applications to manage increased user load effectively.

-In-depth profiling tailored for network-heavy Go applications ensures optimal performance, scalability, and resilience, which is particularly crucial during peak traffic conditions.
+**Why it matters:** CPU bottlenecks cap your ability to scale.
+Fixing them is often the difference between a system that handles 5K clients and one that handles 50K.

 ### Practicle example of Profiling Networked Go Applications with `pprof`